 As the Live Music Capital of the World®, Austin, Texas, is full of nightlife and entertainment, outdoor events and activities, and world-class arts, music, and dining.
-Each year brings hundreds of concerts and world-famous music festivals, ushered in from the moment you step off the plane at Austin-Bergstrom International Airport.
-At Blanton Museum and the Harry Ransom Center, you can experience art in other forms, from painting and sculpting to writing, photography, and videography.
+Each year brings hundreds of concerts and world-famous festivals, like Austin City Limits and South by Southwest, ushered in from the moment you step off the plane at Austin-Bergstrom International Airport.
+At the Blanton Museum of Art and the Harry Ransom Center, you can experience art in other forms, from painting and sculpting to writing, photography, and videography.

 Known for strange houses and beautiful buildings, architectural tours run year-round featuring the Texas State Capitol as well as modern buildings that make up the Austin skyline.
 Directly north of Downtown Austin is another landmark: The University of Texas at Austin Main Building, also known as The Tower.
 Standing 307 feet high, this architectural emblem houses a carillon that rings on the quarter hour.

 Austin is home to many tech companies, from established industry giants like Dell, IBM, and Apple, to innovative and thriving startups focusing on healthcare technology, ecommerce, robotics, and more.
 The high concentration of tech companies has led to nickname “Silicon Hills”—a nod to the hilly terrain that surrounds the city.